Show the package imports

 Sequential() function

 This neural network architecture includes one hidden layer with 30 neurons and an output layer with 1 neuron.
-While there is an activation function specified (leaky_relu) for the hidden layer, there is no activation function specified for the output layer.
-In situations where there is no specification, the output layer assumes a linear activation.
+An activation function is specified (leaky_relu) for both the hidden layer and the output layer.
+In situations where no activation function is specified for the output layer, it assumes a linear activation.

 model.summary()Model: "sequential"